rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-04-opensource-here-we-come.md

 She is an Open Source enthusiast and works as a Linux kernel engineer at Oracle.
 She is also a blogger and outreachy alumni.
 She motivates everyone to get started with linux kernel and also takes up workshops for the same.

+# Our Project(s)

+## About Susi-AI Server
+[Susi AI](http://chat.susi.ai/overview) is an open source artificial Intelligence for chatbots, personal assistants, help desks.
+Recognising the need to personalise chatbots Susi also provides a platform to personalise skills to a user’s requirements.
 ## About Scikit-image
 [Scikit-image](http://scikit-image.org/) is an open source image processing library for the Python which includes collection of algorithms for segmentation,color space manipulation, analysis, filtering etc. It's largely written in Python, with some core algorithms written in Cython to achieve performance.
 Scikit-image is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.